XGOX (XGOX) Price Hits $0.0000 on Top Exchanges

 XGOX Profile

-XGOX (XGOX) is a PoW/PoS coin that uses the Scrypt hashing algorithm.
-Its genesis date was September 19th, 2017.
+XGOX is a PoW/PoS coin that uses the Scrypt hashing algorithm.
+It was first traded on September 19th, 2017.
 XGOX’s total supply is 2,632,945,770 coins and its circulating supply is 2,379,530,425 coins.
 The official website for XGOX is xgox.rocks.
 XGOX’s official Twitter account is @XgoxCoin and its Facebook page is accessible here.
+The official message board for XGOX is gocoin.rocks/forum.
 The Reddit community for XGOX is /r/xGOxCoin and the currency’s Github account can be viewed here.
-The official message board for XGOX is gocoin.rocks/forum.

 Buying and Selling XGOX

-XGOX can be traded on the following cryptocurrency exchanges: Crex24, Sistemkoin, Trade Satoshi, SouthXchange, CoinExchange, CryptoBridge and Cryptopia.
-It is usually not presently possible to purchase alternative cryptocurrencies such as XGOX directly using U.S. dollars.
-Investors seeking to acquire XGOX should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XGOX using one of the exchanges listed above.
+XGOX can be traded on these cryptocurrency exchanges: Trade Satoshi, Sistemkoin, CryptoBridge, Crex24, Cryptopia, CoinExchange and SouthXchange.
+It is usually not currently possible to buy alternative cryptocurrencies such as XGOX directly using U.S. dollars.
+Investors seeking to acquire XGOX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy XGOX using one of the aforementioned exchanges.

 Receive News & Updates for XGOX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XGOX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.